Gugulethu-Nyoni/formique/docs/LowCodeGuide.md

 ## **2. Form Definition Basics**

 ### **2.1 The `@form` Directive**
 Every form starts with the `@form` directive, followed by a name and optional properties.
+The form directive is required.

 #### **Basic Syntax**
 ```ffdl